 6. What happens when I want to move out?

 When you’re ready to move out, we will require notice in writing by signing an “intent to vacate” form.
-To start the process, contact your property manager and they will send you the form through your portal.
-The form has instructions for how to check out and what cleaning you need to do.
+To start the process, contact your property manager or request a move out on your portal.

 If you are a ‘month to month’ residency or in the last month of a fixed term lease, you must provide notice by the 10th of the month or you will be charged for the next month.

 We do not allow early termination of fixed term leases except under certain legally required circumstances such as military deployment.
-If an early lease termination is required, we generally charge a one month penalty and forfeit of security deposit.
+If an early lease termination is required, we generally charge a 1.5 month penalty.

 7. How will I get my security deposit back?